A relativistic non-perturbative local model of fractons and its non-local perturbative hidden sector: Relativistic gauge theory of fractons

 It is worth mentioning that action \eqref{actphi} carries terms that generalize some pieces of the non-covariant action proposed in \cite{Pretko:2020cko}.
 However, a full comparison demands some extra work that is left for future investigation.
+In here, we focus on working the action \eqref{act0} in order to reveal a perturbative phase and explore the main features of the model.